ydahal1/ydahal1/jokes.md

-Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+Why was the broom late for the meeting?
+He overswept.

 [
-Mon Aug 11 00:32:37 UTC 2025
+Tue Aug 12 00:28:53 UTC 2025
  ]